LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/hello-world/_index.md

 A red `x` can always be corrected by repeating the previous steps.
 These are:

-1. Open Repl.it (you can use the *Work in Repl.it* button from the GitHub page)
+1. Open the `actions` tab.
+Select the failed test and select the `rerun all failed jobs` option.
 1. Change the string,
 1. Run the program to visually ensure that `"Hello world!"` is printed,
 1. Commit and push your changes.

 You may make any number of commits to your solution.
 You won't lose points for pushing *commit and push* many times.
 In fact, each assignment is worth only 1 point.
 In most cases, you won't need to *commit and push* more than once, however.
-You can verify that your code runs we expect by running it and seeing the proper `"Hello world!"` message printed.
+You can verify that your code runs the way we expect by running it and seeing the proper `"Hello world!"` message printed.

 In some cases, you may see a yellow dot grading status instead of the green check or red `x`.
 This is fine and just means that GitHub is currently building your solution.
 It will often resolve to either a check or `x` after a few moments.

 When you see a green check, your code passes and you are all finished with the assignment.

 {{% notice blue Note "rocket" %}}
 If your program is outputting "Hello world!", but you are still not seeing a green check mark, make sure you did not edit any file other than `hello.js`.
-An accidental space or extra character can cause problems with Github Classroom's grading.
+An accidental space or extra character can cause problems with the tests.
 To double check that you have not done so, you can click on the 7-digit code next to the check mark or x.
 This will bring up which files have been changed and any changes made.
 If any other files other than `hello.js` were changed, make sure to undo the changes in Repl.it and commit to Github.
 {{% /notice %}}